Skip to main content

 Create Outbound Integration

 For Organizations with Pro and Enterprise plan: This is going to be the root team of your integration.
-You will be able to add additional teams to the same integration in the next step.
+You will be able to add additional teams in the next step.

 Add All Quiet App For Slack to Your Workspace

-After successfully creating your new outbound integration, you’ll be redirected to the details page automatically.
+Once you’ve successfully created your new outbound integration, you’ll automatically be redirected to its Settings page.

-3. Notice that the installation status of the All Quiet integration is still pending.
+1. Observe that the installation status of the All Quiet app for Slack is still pending.

-4. To complete the integration with your Slack workspace, click on Add to Slack.
+2. To complete the integration with your Slack Workspace Spaces, click Add to Slack.

 1. Observe that the Installation Status now indicates “installed”.